azhirnov/ModularGraphicsFramework/README.md

 - Android (WIP)

 Supported compilers:
-- VS 2017 (tested with 15.5.7)
+- VS 2017 (tested on 15.6.7)
-- MinGW (tested with 7.2.0, LunarGLASS is not supported)
+- MinGW (tested on 7.2.0)

-Dependencies:
+Optional dependencies:
-- LunarGLASS, SDL2, GLM and other https://github.com/azhirnov/ModularGraphicsFramework-Externals
+- glslang, SDL2, GLM and other